nitoba/picpay-challenge/README.md

 ## 🔄 Domain Events

-One of the differentials of this application is the use of the concept of **Domain Events** to update the vote count when a new vote is registered or changed.
-This ensures that the business logic related to vote counting remains consistent.
+One of the highlights of this solution is the use of **Domain Events**.
+This concept ensures data consistency when a user performs a transfer and a notification must be sent to the end user.
+By taking advantage of domain events, the business logic related to sending notifications is decoupled from the core of the application, which is making money transfers.
+In the future it is even possible to abstract this part of the application to another service running on any other technology.

 ## 🎯 Main Features